 In the early 2000s, Romania made significant progress in terms of improving rights and protections for its LGBTQ+ populations.
 During this period, homosexuality was decriminalised, the age of consent was equalised, and discrimination based on sexual orientation was banned.

 In more recent years, however, the government seems to be less tolerant of the LGBTQ+ community.
-In 2022, the use of “gay propaganda” in schools was banned.
-Also in 2022, the discussion of gender identity and sexual orientation in public areas was banned.
-Both laws have been criticised as bordering on censorship, and a large-scale march took place in Bucharest to protest these laws.
-As of mid-2023, they still stand.
+In 2022, the use of ‘gay propaganda’ in schools was banned, as was the discussion of gender identity and sexual orientation in public areas.
+Both laws have been criticised as censorship, and a large-scale march took place in Bucharest to protest them.

 Despite the difficulties faced by the LGBTQ+ population in Romania, there are still lively gay scenes in certain cities.
-Bucharest and Cluj-Napoca hold annual pride parades and other events celebrating the LGBTQ+ community.
-There are also gay nightlife scenes here and in a few other cities dotted around Romania.
+Bucharest holds an annual pride parade that has grown substantially over the years, with events regularly drawing tens of thousands of participants.
+Cluj-Napoca also hosts an annual pride festival and has active LGBTQ+ venues.
+There are gay nightlife scenes in these cities and a few others dotted around Romania.

 Gender equality in Romania

 As a largely Catholic country, Romania tends towards a traditional view of women as homemakers and men as breadwinners.
-In 2022, the European Institute for Gender Equality (EIGE) published its annual gender equality report.
-Out of a possible 100, Romania scored 53.7 on the Gender Equality Index.
+According to the European Institute for Gender Equality (EIGE), Romania scored 57.5 out of a possible 100 on the 2024 Gender Equality Index.
+This represents a gradual improvement but keeps Romania well below the EU average of 71.

 Women in leadership in Romania

 One of Romania’s main challenges is its unequal representation in the domains of economic and political decision-making.
-Just 20 percent of such decision-makers in Romania’s parliament are women.
-Meanwhile, according to the World Economic Forum, just 17.2 percent of firms in Romania have top managers who are women, while only 11.7 percent of firms in Romania have female majority ownership.
+In 2023, just 19 percent of Romania’s parliament members were women.
+National statistics show that over 36 percent of leadership positions in Romania are held by women, but women are still underrepresented in the highest corporate positions.

 Mental health awareness in Romania

-In Romania, a stigma exists around mental illness.
-Any mental illness diagnosis is considered shameful and is usually kept secret.
-In such conditions, mental illness tends to be underdiagnosed as sufferers either refuse to seek treatment or aren’t aware of how to access care.
+Romania has some stigma around mental illness.
+Diagnoses are considered shameful and are usually kept secret, and as a result, mental illness tends to be underdiagnosed as sufferers either refuse to seek treatment or aren’t aware of how to access care.
 This can present problems for expats from more open societies.

 Unconscious bias education in Romania